 If you’re thinking: I couldn’t care less of your experience, I just want to know how I can learn French

-If you read the whole story, however, you’ll realize something fundamental.
-That is, each of us experiences similar problems when it comes to learning languages.
+If you read the whole story, however, you’ll realize something fundamental: that each of us experiences similar problems when it comes to learning languages.

 So, you’d see the way I have found to solve them.

 Up until age 29, I knew more about string theory than about French. ⚛️

 I had never been to France, had French-speaking friends, studied French at school (and this was perhaps my salvation).